healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 *   Keep Warm (10%) - **7.0**/10

-For such a standard kettle as the Amazon Basics, its performance is what we should be focusing on.
-Looking at the scores, we’d say it delivered just fine with its boiling time, energy consumption, noise level, and ability to hold temperature.
+For such a standard kettle as the Amazon Basics, performance is what you should be focused on.
+Looking at the scores, we’d say it delivered well on boiling time, energy consumption, noise level, and heat retention.

 ### Boiling Time